eonil/swift-ot4/README.md

 License & Credits
 ----------------------
 This code is licensed under "MIT License".
+Contributions will also be under "MIT License".
 Copyright Eonil, Hoon H..
-2019
+2019.